Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/10-optimising-mpi.md

 ---
-title: Debugging and Optimising MPI Applications
+title: Optimising MPI Applications
 math: true
-slug: "dirac-intro-to-mpi-debugging-optimising"
+slug: "dirac-intro-to-mpi-optimising"
 teaching: 0
 exercises: 0
 questions:
 - How can we understand how well our code performs as resources increase?
 objectives:
-- Learn how to debug an MPI application
 - Understand and differentiate between strong and weak scaling
 - Understand when and how to profile/optimise an MPI application
 keypoints: